2015-11-06, 12:56p – Craigslist Alert

 I picked up Terry at about 11:06am and then selected the previously entered address to John’s house.
 We got on the freeway and headed to Torrance.

 At about 11:45a, Terry asked if we were going to Torrance and I said yes.
 He thought we had passed all the exits that take us to Torrance.
-I zoomed out on the map and quickly realized that I had accidentally put in the address for DMC California in Huntington Beach, rather than the house in Torrance.
+I zoomed out on the map and quickly realized that I had accidentally put in the address for the fake DMC in Huntington Beach, rather than the house in Torrance.

 I got off the freeway and headed back – but the GPS showed we were now 34 minutes away from the house.
 ARGH!
-I hoped that DMC would be running late so I could get there and setup the 3 cameras and tripods I brought to capture the initial move out of the garage.
+I hoped that the fake DMC would be running late so I could get there and setup the 3 cameras and tripods I brought to capture the initial move out of the garage.

 Being that Terry works for the CHP, I decided not to speed (much).